 The Statements of Net Position.
 The statements of net position present information on all of the assets and liabilities of the Station as of the dates on the statements.
-Net position is what remains after the liabilities have been paid off or otherwise satisfied.
+Net position is what remains after the liabilities have been deducted from assets.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Station is improving or deteriorating.